How Assessor Qualifications Have Changed

 If you are serious about wanting to become an Assessor, then the Level 3 Certificate in Assessing Vocational Achievement is the qualification that you need.
 It is a mixture of competency and knowledge, and you will be required to assess learners as part of the course.
 Don’t worry if you don’t have your own learners though, because if you choose to study with Brooks and Kirk we can provide these for you.

-We do recommend completing AET alongside CAVA if you are wanting to assess adult learners.
+We do recommend completing AET alongside CAVA if you want to assess adult learners.
 This is because AET will give you an introduction to teaching and information on how to deliver teaching sessions.
 Then CAVA allows you to assess learners in both their place of work and their learning environment.